As each one of us are making resolutions for this new year, United Nations (UN) decides on the common resolutions on behalf of Mother Earth.

 On the eve of New Year, Mr. Guterres said in an appeal for peace, “On this New Year’s Day, I ask all of you to join me in making one shared New Year’s resolution.
 Let us resolve to put peace first”.

 As Guterres begins his five-year tenure, he is already facing conflicts from Syria and Yemen to South Sudan and Libya.
 In addition to this, global crises like terrorism, climate change are already on his desk among other issues.

-The support from US is a major concern as it is a veto-wielding member of the UN Security Council.
+The support from the US is a major concern as it is a veto-wielding member of the UN Security Council.
 Furthermore, it pays 22% of UN’s regular budget and 25% of its peacekeeping budget.
-Mr. Guterres, on this regard said, he will do his best to keep the relation amiable.
+Mr. Guterres, in this regard, said, he will do his best to keep the relation amiable.